-Before using the barbeque please ensure that you have fully read and understood the IMPORTANT HEALTH & SAFETY INFORMATION section of this manual.
+Before using the barbeque please ensure that you have fully read and understood the IMPORTANT HEALTH & SAFETY INFORMATION section at the front of this manual.

 STARTING THE BARBEQUE:

 Lighting the barbeque is easy, but must be done with due care.